syncfusion-content/wpf-docs/wpf/Scheduler/Overview.md

 **Appearance Customization** — Provide a unique look to your scheduler with the event appearance customization.

-**Localization** — Display the current date and time by following the globalized date and time formats, and localize all available static texts in the scheduler.
+**Localization** — Display the current date and time by following the globalized date and time formats, and localize all available static texts in the SfScheduler.